Day 01: Arrive Paro & Paro-Thimphu

-On arrival at Paro airport and after completing your immigration formalities, you will be received by your tour guide from Follow Bhutan Tours & Treks.Then drive to Thimphu .
-On arrival at Thimphu check into your hotel and after refreshment visit the following:
+Fly into Paro by DrukAir ( Royal Bhutan Airlines).
+After completing your immigration formalities, you will be received by our representative who will be your tour guide throughout your tour.Then drive to Thimphu .
+On arrival at Thimphu check into your hotel and after lunch visit the following:

 After breakfast visit the following: